BCAppsLimited/StreetAs/context-sensitive-help.md

 The filed service contract page has addresses for sell-to (**General** tab), ship-to (**Shipping** tab), and bill-to (**Invoicing** tab).
 Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

+# Finance Charge Memo

+The address fields on the **General** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

+# Issued Finance Charge Memo

+The address fields on the **General** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

 # Sales Credit Memo